Indianapolis streetcar strike of 1913: November 1

 The following day, the majority of the company's workers appeared for duty, but many were absent.
 The 65 crews of workmen were able to operate half of the normal routes, and were dispatched to continue operations.
 The strikers, supported by thousands of other pro-union men, continued their campaign.
 They blocked streetcar tracks, harassed workers, and demanded that the union be recognized by the company.
-Dozens of streetcars were vandalized, some were completely destroyed, the overhead electric cables that powered the cars were cut, and passengers were threatened to not to ride the cars.
+Dozens of streetcars were vandalized, some were completely destroyed, the overhead electric cables that powered the cars were cut, and passengers were threatened not to ride the cars.
 Some company employees were forcibly taken multiple times to Labor Hall to repeat their oaths of loyalty to the union before they were convinced or intimidated to join the strike.

 As the vandalism had shut down service at the central hub, a police squad was organized and dispatched to protect repairmen while they fixed the overhead cables at the main terminal building.
 The repairmen and the police were quickly surrounded by the strikers who hurled bricks and beat them with clubs.
 The police and repairmen were forced to flee and were prevented from restoring power to the terminal's lines.
 By the afternoon of November 1, the strikers were able to force a complete shut down of the urban central hub and halt all city streetcar operations.
 The shut down also stopped most of Indiana's inter-city light rail transportation, but regional routes outside of Indianapolis continued to operate.
 The shut down caused widespread disruption of public transportation and its effects were immediately felt by the public.